‘Junior Warriors’ promotes non-violent, safe practice and development of Kung Fu skills and application for 6-11 yrs in Barnham, West Sussex.

 What happens if I have concerns about my child?

-As we suggested before, if you have any concerns we are happy to make the time to talk it over.
+If you have any concerns we are happy to make the time to talk it over.
 It is important that you are also part of this journey, so it is good to understand the changes as well as the challenges.

 What goes on in a class?

 The classes are made up of a number of parts which takes the child on a journey of developing skills, as opposed to just lots of techniques.
 The class starts with a story, this may be historical or an adventure story, usually with a moral, but always with a purpose.
 They then learn some forms, including sets.
 This usually involves stances, kicks or hand forms.
 Each working on various aspects and skills like strength, balance, poise, flexibility, co-operation.
 Using these skills we play a martial arts game, putting the skill into action.
 This creates less struggle and tension in the child and helps them be more engaged and at ease.
 They will also learn the Lion Dance

 What effect will it have?

 Junior Warriors is the practice of a martial art, but it does not encourage the development of aggression or fighting.
 The Shaolin and Wudang arts are excellent systems of self-defence, but we would rather put the skills to better use then just learning how to fight.
 Better learn how to defend themselves in a calm manner so they don’t have to fight or deal with stressful situations with a clear mind.
 The effect this can have is quite profound.
 Rather than build locked up energy the arts help release and channel the energy.
 The result is that the child feels calmly more confident and more ok with themselves and others.